 Along with English lessons, students gain leadership, problem-solving, organizational, and job skills.
 The ILC’s website also notes that students “achieve greater self-confidence, self-sufficiency, and the ability to contribute and participate in the community and workforce.”

 Portnoy received her bachelor’s degree in elementary education from Boston University and her master’s degree in Curriculum and Instruction from Cornell University.
-Before starting the center, she taught part time at an adult learning center, worked to set up learning centers in private businesses, and conducted teacher training for the state.
-After her children went to college, she decided to fulfill her dream of opening her own learning center.
+Before the center’s founding, she taught part time at an adult learning center, worked to set up learning centers in private businesses, and conducted teacher training for the state.

 In 2017, she was granted the key to the city of Malden, the place her parents had moved her as a toddler speaking only Yiddish years before.
 She has received several other honors, including the Massachusetts Literacy Champion Award and Eastern Bank’s Community Quarterback Award.